holdenweb/textual-forms/README.md

 Setting a field's value inside the program propagates the change to the widget's display.
 The fields value can also be modified through the TUI.
-After any programmatic change the field's validators will be called, potentially raising ValidationErrors, the first of which should propagate to the client attempting to make the change.
+After any programmatic change the field's validators will be called, and any resulting ValidationErrors cause messages to display under the field.

-Because some widgets can be compound (e.g. day, month, year in a date picker) the widget accepts values as a dict, and returns them the same way.
+[Because some widgets can be compound (e.g. day, month, year in a date picker) the widget accepts values as a dict, and returns them the same way.
 By convention a simple widget uses the `value` key for its value item.

+-- _I'm not sure this is true at present__ SH --]

 When a Form's `render` method is called all fields in the `data` and `files` dicts are set to the given